rua-iri/quran-api/README.md

 # quran-api
-An api for Quranic verses etc built using spring boot
+An api for Quranic verses etc built using spring boot and postgresql